Unicorn Currencies

 When a supplier is chasing, the wrong diagnosis wastes time.
 Start with what happened, then move into the right resolution path.

 Most businesses do not lose time because the payment is unrecoverable.
 They lose time because they are solving the wrong problem.
 A bank asking for an invoice is not the same as a supplier saying funds never arrived.
 A short payment is not the same as a beneficiary-bank hold.
-This page exists to get you into the right lane fast.
+The right diagnosis gets you into the right resolution path faster.

 WHAT THIS USUALLY MEANS